 - Web GUI applications (Jackfish)

-- Specific financial interfaces, based on FIX, MITCH, ITCH, FAST, Native protocols (Sailfish, ShSha, Minirobots, ClearTH)
+- Specific financial interfaces, based on FIX, MITCH, ITCH, SWIFT, FAST, Native protocols (Sailfish, ShSha, Minirobots, ClearTH)

 The test scripts are created in a simple Keyword-driven language and are easy to maintain and support.
 More information about our test tools and their features is available here.